-- Testing & Remediation: Assessments to gauge and training to improve basic workplace literacy or technical skills; Commercial value of $818 per candidate
+- Testing & Remediation: Assessments to gauge and training to improve basic workplace literacy or technical skills

-- On-the-Job Training: Partial wage reimbursement for eligible new hires during a pre-set number of training weeks; Commercial value of $800 per candidate
+- On-the-Job Training: Partial wage reimbursement for eligible new hires during a pre-set number of training weeks

 - Joplin Regional Prosperity Initiative: Dynamic five-year, $3.73 million campaign for job creation and economic expansion of the Greater Joplin Region; includes workforce training and education resources